PowerDNS/pdns/docs/changelog/pre-4.0.rst

    fact only made things worse.
 -  LDAP backend updates from its author Norbert Sendetzky.
 Reverse lookups should work now too.
--  An error message about unparseable packets did not include the originating IP address (fixed by Mark Bergsma)
+-  An error message about unparsable packets did not include the originating IP address (fixed by Mark Bergsma)
 -  PowerDNS can now be started via path resolution while running with a guardian.
 Suggested by Maurice Nonnekes.